• Skip to primary navigation

 Jump to Recipe Print Recipe

-Healthy Teriyaki Chicken is an easy and flavorful way to make the classic Japanese dish.
+This Gluten-Free Teriyaki Chicken recipe is an easy and flavorful way to make the classic Japanese dish.
 Juicy chicken thighs with crispy skin are coated in a sticky, slightly sweet glaze.
 But it’s sugar free, soy free and gluten-free, Paleo and Whole30-friendly!

 (As an Amazon Associate, I earn from qualifying purchases.
 Some of the links on this page may be affiliate links.
 If you purchase a product through an affiliate link, I’ll automatically receive a small commission at no additional cost to you.)